FluffyPorkBuns/portfolio/README.md

 * [gatsby-plugin-slug-field](https://www.gatsbyjs.com/plugins/gatsby-plugin-slug-field/) - For creating slugs for Node.js generated pages before I decided to make this a one page portfolio.

 ## Thank you
-* To my spouse and friends who gave me helpful feedback to improve the look, feel, and presentation of the project
+* To my spouse and friends who gave me helpful feedback to improve the look, feel, accessibility, and presentation of the project
 * And to you for reading this!
 Hope you have a great day.